 Cinnamon raisin concoction (I think) and a cranberry fritter

 Aside from brat's and bakeries Sheboygan is also known for their steak sandwiches.
 They serve them at all the local fast food spots and taverns just like they do brats.
 Although they're a little different and are a signature of Miesfeld's, the great butcher shop in town.
 More similar to a hamburger than steak patty theres something about these "restaurant steaks" as they're called.
-They make really good tavern food and so some locals will say, "Gosse's gots the best."
+They make really good tavern food and so some locals will say, "Gosse's got the best."
 It's a tavern located in whats also a historical landmark.
-The building was built in 1927 to accommodate railroad workers offering them a nice place to sleep, get clean and eat while waiting to move on to Chicago via the Northwestern Railroad.
+The building was built in 1927 to accommodate railroad workers offering them a nice place to sleep, clean and eat while waiting to move onto Chicago via the Northwestern Railroad.

 Gosse's Wisconsin Tavern located in a historical building along the railroad tracks

 I only had time for a quick brew as I waited for my sandwich and although daytime hasn't prevented bars in Wisconsin from being packed, it was quiet on my visit.
 Gosse's started out as a drive thru in a tiny building popular for their broaster chicken, brats and steak sandwiches.
 The place was lost in the "Great flood of Sheboygan" in 1998.
 After taking a little time off the husband and wife team couldn't live without being in the restaurant biz and opened the tavern in the old hotel in town.
 Nice place inside and I could see this being my usual Friday night dinner and drinks stop if I lived in Sheboygan.
 The cheesesteak sandwich is a restaurant steak with some WI cheddar served on a hard roll with lots of butter.